-The nucleus is the dense positive core of the atom, holding nearly all its mass in roughly 1/100,000 the atomic radius.
-Class 12 Physics Chapter 13 Nuclei covers nuclear composition, binding energy, radioactivity, fission, and fusion.
-The chapter carries 3 marks in the CBSE Board exam and 2 to 3 percent in JEE Main.
-This page hosts the nuclei class 12 ncert solutions PDF.
+The positively charged nucleus is found at the centre of an atom and holds nearly all its mass in roughly 1/100,000 of the atomic radius.
+The NCERT solutions on Class 12 Physics Chapter 13 Nuclei cover questions on nuclear composition, binding energy, radioactivity, fission, and fusion.

 • CBSE Boards: 3 marks, usually one 3-mark derivation on binding energy or one 2-mark short answer on radioactive decay law.